-Does Immediate Feedback Make You Try Less Hard?
-A Study of Automotive Telematics
+Does Immediate Feedback Make You Not Try as Hard?
+A Study on Automotive Telematics

-Mobile and internet-of-things (IoT) devices increasingly enable tracking of user behavior and they often provide real-time or immediate feedback to the consumers in an effort to improve their conduct.
-Growing adoption of such technologies leads to an important question, “Does immediate feedback provided to users improve their behavior?”
+Problem definition: Mobile and Internet-of-things (IoT) devices increasingly enable tracking of user behavior, and they often provide real-time or immediate feedback to consumers in an effort to improve their conduct.
+Growing adoption of such technologies leads to an important question: “Does immediate feedback provided to users improve their behavior?”
 We study immediate (close to real-time) feedback in the context of automotive telematics, which has been recognized as the most disruptive technology in the automotive insurance industry.

-While telematics devices are already providing complex feedback to drivers, we still poorly understand implications of such feedback on user behavior.
-Given that the effect of feedback is sometimes ambiguous, while at the same time the use of such feedback-providing devices is increasing, it is important to study immediate feedback and identify the effect it has on human behavior, especially in such important applications as automotive.
+Academic/Practical relevance: Numerous automotive telematics providers claim unsubstantiated benefits from immediate feedback, while we still barely understand the implications of such feedback on user behavior.
+Given that feedback’s effect sometimes is ambiguous, at the same time such feedback providing devices’ usage is increasing, it is important to study immediate feedback and identify the effect it has on human behavior, especially in important applications, such as automotive.
 This understanding is important given that other attempts to make driving safer have led to unintended consequences in the past.
-Methodology:

-Using proprietary data on driving behavior, as measured by several parameters such as harsh braking, over speeding, and steep acceleration we investigate the impact of immediate feedback on driving behavior using econometric methods.
-To estimate the effect, we use matching methods and instrumental variable regression.
+Methodology: Using proprietary data on driving behavior, as measured by several parameters such as harsh braking, speeding, and steep acceleration, we investigate immediate feedback’s impact on driving behavior using econometric methods; with instrumental variable regression employed to estimate the effect.

-Contrary to much of the existing feedback literature, we find that, on average, the driving performance of users post-detailed feedback is nearly 13.0% worse than the performance of users who do not review their detailed feedback.
-This impairment in performance translates into a one-year reduction in inter-accident time.
-Our results suggest that this deterioration is associated with increased sharp accelerations and speeding.
-Drivers also demonstrate higher speed dispersion within a trip after feedback that results in 1.62% increased probability of an accident.
-Negative feedback (e.g., a decrease in performance) has a positive effect on short-term performance.
-Further, we demonstrate the critical role that insurance incentive thresholds play in the effect of immediate feedback.
-Finally, we find evidence of a diminishing effect of feedback over time.
+Results: Contrary to much existing feedback literature and claims from multiple telematics providers, we find that on average, users’ driving performance after they receive detailed feedback is nearly 14.9% worse than that of users who do not review their detailed feedback.
+This impairment in performance translates to 6.9%, or a one-year reduction in inter-accident time.
+Our results suggest that this deterioration is associated with increased speeding.
+Strong negative feedback (e.g., a sharp deterioration in performance) exerts a positive effect on short-term performance.
+Furthermore, we demonstrate that drivers just below the insurance incentive thresholds exert greater effort following immediate feedback.

 Suggested Citation: Suggested Citation